kilavila/tmuxim/README.md

 # tr   - (should be installed by default as part of coreutils)

 # USAGE:
+# Place this script in your ~/.bashrc.d directory and run the following command:
 # $ tmuxim
 # Add the following line in your ~/.bashrc to get Ctrl+t to run tmuxim:
 # bind '"\C-t":"tmuxim\n"'